StevenYeu/sdsc_interview_workshop/slides.md

 ## During Interview

 - Practice thinking out loud
-- Remember to commiucate with your interviewer
+- Remember to communicate with your interviewer
   - If you need time to read/think, just tell them
   - If you're not sure, you can ask them for their input
   - Get buy in from interview